flashbots/suave-specs/specs/rigil/suave-chain.md

 ## Gas and Transaction Fees

 The SUAVE chain employs the same gas pricing mechanism as Ethereum pre-Cancun hardfork (no blob transactions) where gas prices adjust based on network demand.
-Nodes currently track Confidential Compute Request gas usage, but do not charge for it and there is no cap for offchain compute.
+Nodes currently track Confidential Compute Request gas usage, but only charge a small flat fee for it and there is no cap for offchain compute.

-Currently SUAVE transactions can only be expressed as Legacy transaction types, although they will get converted into EIP-1559 base fee model under the hood.
+Currently SUAVE transactions can only be expressed as Legacy transaction types, but they will get converted into EIP-1559 base fee model under the hood.

 ---